tc/paypal_adaptive/README.markdown

 this location exists, otherwise falling back to the cacert.pem file included with paypal_adaptive.

 ## Changelog
+0.2.2
+Added support for ERB in the config file.
+Thanks DanielVartanov.

 0.2.1
 Fixed SSL bug.
 Thanks gaelian.